 The card has no foreign transaction fee.
 As an added perk for regular international travelers, the card supports Chip + PIN security.
 That means you can use it to check out at kiosks and self-service checkouts in Europe and other countries that require that higher level of protection.
 This card starts you out with a 70,000-mile bonus worth $700 after spending $5,000 on travel in the first 90 days after opening a new account.

 If you love restaurants and travel, this is the card for you.
-The recently refreshed Amex Gold card gives you 4x Membership Rewards points per dollar at restaurants and grocery stores in the US (The grocery bonus is limited to $25,000 in annual purchases).
+The recently refreshed Amex Gold card gives you 4x Membership Rewards points per dollar at restaurants worldwide, including takeout and delivery, and grocery stores in the US (The grocery bonus is limited to $25,000 in annual purchases).
 Earn 3x points per dollar on flights booked with airlines or Amex Travel.

-The card also gives you a $100 statement credit per calendar year toward incidentals with airlines.
+The card also gives you a $100 statement credit per calendar year toward incidentals at one selected qualifying airline.
 That includes things like baggage fees, in-flights food and beverage purchases, and seat assignment fees.
 Also, get up to $10 per month in credits using the card at Grubhub and a list of partner restaurants.

-There is a $250 annual fee, but you can get a 35,000-point welcome offer worth two to four times that toward free travel.
-Spend $2,000 on purchases in the first 3 months to get that bonus.
+There is a $250 annual fee (click here for rates & fees), but you can get a 60,000-point welcome offer worth two to four times that toward free travel.
+Spend $4,000 on purchases in the first 6 months to get that bonus.
 Membership Rewards are redeemable for travel through the Amex portal or transferrable to a list of airline and hotel partners.
 Click here for rates & fees for the American Express® Gold Card.